UnBonWhisky/UnBonWhisky/README.md

 ## 📚 About Me
 I'm a 24 years old student deeply passionate about cybersecurity, currently advancing my expertise at ESGI, Paris, where I'm working towards my master's degree.
 My academic journey is not just about earning a degree, it's about immersing myself in the world of cybersecurity and emerging with skills that can make a difference.
+I am currently seeking for a job in cybersecurity, like a cybersecurity developer (python / other languages), pentester or DevSecOps.

 ## 💻 What I Do
 - **Cybersecurity Enthusiast:** I spend my days (and many nights) exploring the vast, challenging, and ever-evolving cybersecurity landscape.
 Whether it's staying ahead of the latest threats or understanding complex security systems, I'm all in.